 Since 1st August 2015, Team Leidos has been delivering the MOD's Logistics Commodities & Services Transformation (LCST) contract.
 Our remit includes the procurement, storage & distribution of all major commodities including Defence Clothing; Food; Oils, Lubricants and Gases; General Supplies and Medical Supplies & Equipment, plus the storage and freight of Authority Managed Materiel i.e. NSNs that continue to be procured directly by MOD Project Teams.

 Our ambition is to modernise the LCS organisation into a streamlined support chain, fully able to meet the changing needs of our Armed Forces.

-To this end, the first three years of our 13 year contract are focused on transformation.
+To this end, the first four years of our 13 year contract are focused on transformation.
 We will be investing in new facilities, including an 850,000 sq ft Defence Fulfilment Centre (DFC) in Donnington and in the upgrade of existing facilities.
 We will be implementing new IT systems, including JDA Warehouse Management and Oracle Transport Management.
 And, we'll be developing our people as well as providing a safe working environment for all our team members, suppliers and visitors.

 Throughout this transformation journey, and beyond, there will be important changes to our ways of working with suppliers.
 This Manual aims to bring together information about all of these changes.
-This first chapter from the Storage, Distribution & Freight (SDF) team focuses on The Perfect Delivery.
-Over time, you will receive further chapters including, for example, information about procurement practices and inventory management from the Commodity Support Services (CSS) team.
+The chapter from the Storage, Distribution & Freight (SDF) team focuses on The Perfect Delivery.
+It is followed by information about procurement practices and inventory management from the Commodity Support Services (CSS) team.